The Nest

 Are there any other policy changes?

-Effective immediately, participants of the Realtor Listing Service (RLS) are prohibited from utilizing any listings management technology system that facilitates searching for property listings based on compensation level.
+Effective immediately, Realtor Listing Service (RLS) participants cannot utilize any listing management technology that facilitates searching for property listings based on compensation level.

 This new regulation aims to assist agents in fulfilling their fiduciary responsibilities to clients by ensuring they are presented with properties that match their criteria rather than those offering higher compensation rates.